Multistability of graphene nanobubbles: Abstract

 \section{Abstract}

-Using the example of Ar, Kr, and Xe atoms, it is shown that graphene nanobubbles on flat substrates are multistable systems.
-A nanobubble can have many stable stationary states, each characterized by the number of layers, $l$, within the cluster of internal atoms.
-The layers are circular in shape, concentrically stacked on top of each other, forming an $l$-stepped pyramid with a flat top.
-The covering of this pyramid with a graphene sheet is achieved through its local stretching.
-The valence bonds of the sheet stretch only over the group of internal atoms; outside the coverage zone, the sheet remains undeformed and lies flush against the substrate.
-The maximum possible number of layers, $l_m$, increases monotonically with the number of atoms $N$ ($l_m=6$ for $N=4000$).
-The graphene sheet, interacting with the substrate, compresses the internal atom cluster against it, generating an internal pressure of $P\sim 1$ GPa.
-Numerical simulations of thermal vibrations reveal that among all $l$-layer configurations of a nanobubble, there is always one "ground"\ state.
-Upon heating, this ground state smoothly transitions into a layerless liquid state.
-All other stationary states transform into this ground state once a certain temperature is reached (for $N=4000$, the ground state corresponds to state with $l=4$).
-The coexistence of several stable states with different numbers of layers at low temperatures leads to the absence of a universal shape for the nanobubbles.
-In this scenario, the height-to-radius ratio, $H/R$, can vary from 0 to 0.24, depending on the number of layers. \\ \\ Keywords: Van der Walls bubble, graphene nanobubble, molecular modelling, phase transition
+Using He, Ne, Ar, Kr, and Xe atoms as a model system, it is demonstrated that graphene nanobubbles on flat substrates are multistable systems.
+A nanobubble can adopt multiple stable stationary states, each characterized by the number of layers $l$ within the cluster of encapsulated atoms.
+The layers are circular, concentrically stacked, and form an $l$-stepped pyramid with a flat top.
+Encapsulation of this pyramid by the graphene sheet is achieved through local stretching of the membrane: the valence bonds elongate only directly above the confined atoms.
+Outside this coverage zone, the sheet remains undeformed and lies flush against the substrate.
+The maximum number of possible layers, $l_m$, increases monotonically with the number of encapsulated atoms $N$, reaching $l_m=6$ for $N=4000$.
+The graphene membrane, through van der Waals interaction with the substrate, compresses the internal atomic cluster, generating pressures on the order of $P\sim 1$~GPa.
+Numerical simulations of thermal vibrations reveal that among all $l$-layer configurations, one ground state always exist.
+Upon heating, this state smoothly transitions into a layerless liquid configuration.
+All other stationary states transform into this ground state once a characteristic temperature $T_l$ is reached.
+For $N=4000$, the ground state corresponds to the four-layer packing ($l=4$).
+The coexistence of multiple stable states with distinct layer numbers at low temperatures leads to the absence of a universal shape for the nanobubbles.
+In this scenario, the height-to-radius ratio, $H/R$ is not constant and can vary from 0 to 0.28, depending on the number of layers. \\ \\ Keywords: Van der Walls encapsulation, graphene nanobubble, molecular modelling, phase transition, aspect ratio